Eta Apodis: Properties

 This star has about 1.77 times the mass of the Sun and 2.13 times the Sun's radius.
-It is radiating 15.5 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 7,860 K. Eta Apodis is a young star with an age of about 250 million years.
+It is radiating 15.5 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 7,860 K. Eta Apodis is a young star with an age of about 250 million years, and is spinning with a projected rotational velocity of 17 km/s.

 The stellar classification of Eta Apodis shows this to be an Am star, which means the spectrum shows chemically peculiarities.
 In particular, it is an A2-type star showing an excess of the elements chromium and europium.
-The spectrum displays magnetically-induced features indicating an estimated surface field strength of roughly 360 G. Based upon observations with the Spitzer Space Telescope, this system is emitting an excess of 24 μm infrared radiation.
+The spectrum displays magnetically-induced features indicating an estimated surface field strength of roughly 360 G. Data from the TESS satellite found it to be an Alpha2 Canum Venaticorum-type variable star, consistent with its magnetic and chemical properties.
+The variability range is only a thousandth of a magnitude.

+Based upon observations with the Spitzer Space Telescope, this system is emitting an excess of 24 μm infrared radiation.
 This may be caused by a debris disk of dust orbiting at a distance of more than 31 astronomical units from the star.